ricardo-aires/presto-deploy/README.md

 An installation will, tipically, include:

 - one Presto Coordinator - Machine to which users submit their queries.
 The Coordinator is responsible for parsing, planning, and scheduling query execution across the Presto Workers.
-Usually runs the discovery service in embedded mode.
+Usually runs the Discovery Server in embedded mode.
 - any number of Presto Workers - Adding more Presto Workers allows for more parallelism and faster query processing.

 Queries are submitted from a client such as the Presto CLI to the coordinator.

 Presto doesn't have, at this time, HA.
-For these reason, and because the ultimate goal is to run it in containers we are going to deploy a slightly different architecture, using a dedicated server to run the discover service.
+For these reason, and because the ultimate goal is to run it in containers we are going to deploy a slightly different architecture, using a dedicated server to run the Discovery Server.

-For this we are going to use the latest [discovery-server](https://repo1.maven.org/maven2/com/facebook/airlift/discovery/discovery-server/1.30/discovery-server-1.30.tar.gz) found in the [Facebook Maven](https://repo1.maven.org/maven2/com/facebook/airlift/discovery/discovery-server).
+To deploy the Discovery Server we are going to use one of the methods found [here](http://github.com/ricardo-aires/discovery-server-deploy).

-Nonetheless we will provide separate solutions for different topologies:
+We will provide separate solutions for different topologies:

 - standalone
 - coordinator and workers